Alexis-Marion/MitoPhy/README.md

 • **clustal**: Format used by the clustal X alignment tool, files must start with CLUSTAL X or CLUSTALX.
 The input and output files must and will end with .aln.

 • **fastq**: Format including nucleotide sequence along with a quality score.
-The input and output files must and will end with .fastq or .fq.
+Works only for input file, must end with .fastq or .fq.

 • **fasta**: Standard format used by many programs.
 The input file must and will end with .aln.